Skip to main content

 For detailed information on public transit options, venue entrances, parking information, and security guidelines learn about our venues here.

-Late seating is at the discretion of Front of House staff.
-All who arrive late or exit during the performance will be seated at an appropriate break which, in some cases, may not be until intermission.
+Late seating in the reserved section is at the discretion of Front of House staff.
+All who arrive late or who exit during the performance will be seated at an appropriate break, which in some cases may not be until intermission.

 People in the Seating Bowl tend to listen to the music.
 Some people talk while seated on the Great Lawn.
 We only ask that you be considerate of your neighbors, as our state-of-the-art sound system is delivering high-quality audio, and people are listening!